dotnet/docs-maui/docs/android/deployment/overview.md

 ```

 Publishing builds the app, and then copies the _aab_ and _apk_ files to the _bin\\Release\\net6.0-android\\publish_ folder.
 There are two _aab_ files, one unsigned and another signed.
 The signed variant has **-signed** in the file name.

+For more information about the `dotnet publish` command, see [dotnet publish](/dotnet/core/tools/dotnet-publish).

 To learn how to upload a signed Android App Bundle to the Google Play Store, see [Upload your app to the Play Console](https://developer.android.com/studio/publish/upload-bundle).